-Press a grey palette button to store, or touch a button in one of the Colours/Positions/Gobos windows.
-(Section 5.1.2, p96).
+Press a grey handle button to store (except on the main playbacks), or touch a button in one of the Colours/Positions/Gobos windows.
+(Section 6.1.2, p128).

 To recall palette, select fixtures, select recall mask using Attribute Bank buttons, press palette button.